ikreymer/webarchiveplayer/README.md

 6. To exit, simply close the WebArchivePlayer window.

-## Usage for other platforms (or build from source)
+## Usage for All Platforms -- Running from python source

 Currently, executable versions are available only for OS X and Windows.

-However, the player should work on any system that has Python 2.7, but requires a bit more setup.
+However, the player should work on any system that has Python 2.7, but requires a little bit more setup.

 On other systems (or to build from source):